Spin polarization and diode effect in thermoelectric current through altermagnet-based superconductor heterostructures: Density of states (DOS) for AM

 \section{Density of states (DOS) for AM}

-In this Appendix, we show the DOS of the bulk $d$-wave AM to explore the effect of AM parameters on the intrinsic spin-splitting.
-The spin-resolved DOS of the AM is defined as,
+In this appendix, we show the DOS of the bulk $d$-wave AM to explore the effect of AM parameters on the intrinsic spin splitting.
+The spin-resolved DOS of the AM is defined as

 where, $G_{\sigma}(E)$ is the Green's function of the AM defined as $G_{\sigma}=(E-H_{\sigma})^{-1}$.
-Here, $H_{\sigma}$ is the corresponding spin component of the Hamiltonian which can be found after diagonalization of the Hamiltonian.
-Note that, spin-resolved components can be written in this way as long as there is no spin-mixing in the Hamiltonian and spin is a well-defined quantum number.
-The total DOS of the AM can be found by considering the total contributions of the two spin components as, $\rho(E)=\sum\limits_{\sigma}\rho_{\sigma}(E)$.
+Here, $H_{\sigma}$ is the corresponding spin component of the Hamiltonian which can be found after diagonalizing the Hamiltonian and the local DOS is obtained by integrating over the $(k_x,k_y)$ plane as $k_{x}\in [0,2\pi]$ and $k_{y}\in[0,k_{y,\text{max}}]$, where $k_{y,\text{max}}$ [see Eqs.~\eqref{ky_max_e} and ~\eqref{ky_max_h}] is the highest extent of electron (hole) energy contour (hyperbolic surface) of a given spin which limit the extent of Andreev reflection with the opposite spin (as explained in detail in Refs.~\cite{Papaj2023, Sun2023}).
+This limit of $k_{y,\text{max}}$ leads to the spin splitting in the DOS, whereas the net magnetization over the entire energy range remains zero, satisfying the characteristic properties of the AM.
+Note that, spin-resolved components can be written in this way as long as there is no spin mixing in the Hamiltonian and spin is a well-defined quantum number.
+The total DOS of the AM can be found by considering the total contributions of the two spin components as $\rho(E)=\sum\limits_{\sigma}\rho_{\sigma}(E)$.
+It is important to mention that the DOS becomes identical for the up- and down-spin quasiparticles when the integration is carried over the full Brillouin zone as $(k_x,k_y)\in [-\pi,\pi]$.

-We study the effects of the AM parameters on the total DOS profiles explicitly and present in Fig.~\ref{fig:dos}.
-In Fig.~\ref{fig:dos}(a), we find that the spin-splitting of the $d_{x^2-y^2}$ symmetric AM appears due to the presence of finite $t_{1}$ by setting the other AM parameter as $t_{2}=0$.
-The degree of spin-splitting increases with the enhancement in the value of $t_1$ as shown in Fig.~\ref{fig:dos}(b).
+We study the effects of the AM parameters on the spin-split DOS profiles explicitly and present in Fig.~\ref{fig:dos}.
+In Fig.~\ref{fig:dos}(a), we find that the spin splitting of the $d_{x^2-y^2}$ symmetric AM appears due to the presence of finite $t_{1}$ by setting the other AM parameter as $t_{2}=0$.
+The degree of spin splitting increases with the enhancement in the value of $t_1$ as shown in Fig.~\ref{fig:dos}(b).
 It results in the appearance of one of the spin DOS finite at some particular energy values while the DOS for the other spin component is zero.
 The exact opposite scenario is obtained for the opposite energy value.